Newfoundland and Labrador – introducing the place that is now my home

 In the next post, I will start at the very beginning, that is, the coming together of the land mass called Newfoundland.
 This is a very long and interesting geological history and with evidence dating back to nearly a billion years!

-Just outside St. Johns
+TCH near St. Johns

 Just outside St. John’s